netobserv/network-observability-operator/docs/FlowCollector.md

-Loki contains settings related to the loki client
+Settings related to the Loki client, used as a flow store.

 <table>
     <thead>